The NHS England Waitlist Search

 3. The "52-Week Club"

 The government notes that more patients are being treated within 18 weeks.
 But the tail of the waiting list remains long.
-Our analysis identified 80 specific service lines where the 92nd percentile wait still exceeds one year.
+Our analysis identified 40 service lines out of 2,301 (about 1.7%) —where a service line is a single specialty at a single NHS England trust—where the 92nd‑percentile wait still exceeds one year.

 This includes high-volume specialties like Oral Surgery (tooth extractions, jaw surgery) and Gynaecology.
 For women suffering from endometriosis or fibroids, a 54-week wait (seen in some trusts) means over a year of chronic pain and potential fertility impact before treatment even begins.